-- Clock-hour programs are also called Post-Secondary Adult Vocational (PSAV) programs.
-Clock-hour and PSAV are used interchangeably in this policy. - Frequency of Evaluation for Clock-hour (PSAV) Programs: HEA requires that an institution evaluate SAP at least annually for programs that are longer than one year and every payment period for programs of one year or less.
-LTC evaluates all components of SAP at the point when the student's scheduled clock hours for the payment period have completed.

-- Qualitative Component for Clock-hour (PSAV) Programs: LTC uses the student's grade point average (GPA) to measure qualitative progress.
+- Clock-hour programs are also called Career Certificate CTE Programs.
+Clock-hour and Career Certificate are used interchangeably in this policy. - Frequency of Evaluation for Clock-hour/Career Certificate Programs: HEA requires that an institution evaluate SAP at least annually for programs that are longer than one year and every payment period for programs of one year or less.
+LTC evaluates all components of SAP at the point when the student's scheduled clock hours for the payment period have completed. - Qualitative Component for Clock-hour/Career Certificate Programs: LTC uses the student's grade point average (GPA) to measure qualitative progress.
 To meet this standard Title IV recipients are required to achieve and maintain a minimum cumulative 2.0 GPA, which is consistent with LTC's graduation requirements.
 The cumulative GPA that LTC uses to evaluate the student's SAP status is calculated based upon all courses that have been attempted and apply toward the current certificate.
 Thus, the GPA used to evaluate SAP may be different from the student's transcript GPA.
-Some PSAV programs require a GPA that is higher than 2.0 in order to meet state licensing requirements.
-For those programs, the SAP GPA will be equal to the GPA required for the state licensure. - Quantitative Component for Clock-hour (PSAV) Programs: The HEA requires a quantitative component that evaluates the maximum time frame in which students must complete their educational program and a pace of completion that ensures they will complete the program within the timeframe.
+Some clock-hour/career certificate programs programs require a GPA that is higher that 5.0 in order to meet state licensing

+- requirements.
+For those programs, the SAP GPA will be equal to the GPA required for the state licensure. - Quantitative Component for Clock-hour/Career Certificate Programs: The HEA requires a quantitative component that evaluates the maximum time frame in which students must complete their educational program and a pace of completion that ensures they will complete the program within the timeframe.
 LTC requires that all financial aid recipients successfully complete a cumulative minimum of 67 percent of the clock-hours and weeks scheduled for each payment period.